yaypm/davis-server/setup/Mongo.md

 sudo yum -y install mongo-10gen-server mongodb-org-shell
 ```

-> You must respect jump of lines in the previous code Next, install
+> You must respect the jump of lines in the previous code.
+Next, install
 > MongoDB and the sysstat diagnostic tools:

 **Shell**